Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 #### Traversing the DOM

-In the last section, you were introduced to DOM travelersal, which is simply the action of traveling up and down through the DOM in order to target a specific Node.
+In the last section, you were introduced to DOM traversal, which is simply the action of traveling up and down through the DOM in order to target a specific Node.

 Read about traversing the DOM [here](http://javascript.info/tutorial/traversing-dom).
 Once done, make sure you understand, conceptually, what the following methods do: